 Q1.
 I can't find iSignature in the global Settings application.
 How do I enter my signatures?

-To create/edit a signature, tap the
+To add a new signature, tap the "+" button.

 Q2.
 The default signature shows up below the signature that I select with iSignature.
 Is this a bug?